pdxrod/blockchain_explorer/README.md

 For what regtest, testnet and mainnet mean, see [https://dzone.com/articles/bitcoin-and-junit](https://dzone.com/articles/bitcoin-and-junit)

+You need to change USERNAME and PASSWORD in config/config.exs to whatever you give as username/password arguments to the scripts

 # regtest mode

 To do anything useful in regtest mode, you need at least two instances of bitcoind running

-You need to change USERNAME and PASSWORD in regenerate.sh, in start-bitcoind.sh, in stop-bitcoind.sh and in config/config.exs

 Create a .bitcoin/ folder in your home directory